shidsa6/emotion-detection-project/README.md

 # Repository for emotion-detection ai application
-# Aproject i'm working on that detects emotion from text
+# A project i'm working on that detects emotion from text .. in progress ..